prateekguptaiiitk/CodeDeployer/README.md

 # CodeDeployer - Auto Deployment Platform
-An automatic code deployment system similar to Vercel This project is a lightweight platform that automates the deployment of frontend applications from Git repositories, inspired by **Vercel**.
+This project is a lightweight platform that automates the deployment of frontend applications from Git repositories, inspired by **Vercel**.
 It streamlines the build and deployment process using AWS ECS, S3, Redis, and Express.
 It supports: